BP PLC executives planned to contain the oil spill in the Gulf of Mexico using a small containment structure, which they call a top hat.

 "We learned primarily that there is a lot more gas involved in this leak than we had believed," Hayward said.

-BP plans in 72 hr to deploy a small containment structure called a top hat, Hayward said.
-The idea behind the smaller top hat is to prevent the leaking oil and gas from contacting the sea water, which is 30° F. at 5,000 ft.
+The idea behind the smaller top hat was to prevent the leaking oil and gas from contacting the seawater., which is 30° F. at 5,000 ft.

-Hayward said engineers believe the amount of sea water in the large dome contributed to the formation of more gas hydrates than engineers had expected even though they had anticipated that gas hydrates could be a problem.
+Engineers believe the amount of sea water in the first, large containment dome contributed to the formation of more gas hydrates than had been anticipated.

-“It will be a little trickier for us, but we will make it work,” Kent Wells, BP senior vice-president of exploration and production, said of the top hat method vs. the larger dome.
-“There are always some pros and cons to everything we try.”
+"It will be a little trickier for us, but we will make it work," Kent Wells, BP senior vice-president of exploration and production, said on May 10 of the top hat method vs. the larger dome.
+"There are always some pros and cons to everything we try."

-He said some pipes will be placed into the seafloor to help secure the top hat.
+Wells said some pipes will be placed into the seafloor to help secure the top hat containment device.

 Top kill technique

-In what is known as a “top kill” or a “junk shot,” BP plans to first plug up the BOP by shooting various items including cut-up tires, ropes with knots, and golf balls into the internal workings of the BOP to seal it.
+In what is known as a "top kill" or a "junk shot," BP planned to first plug the BOP by shooting various items including cut-up tires, ropes with knots, and golf balls into the internal workings of the BOP to seal it.

 In describing the technique to reporters, Wells noted many unknowns exist.
 "We've never had a blowout before at 5,000 ft."

 Previously, BP used remotely operated vehicles to retrieve the control pod from the BOP.
-The control pod’s electronics are being refurbished to send electric signals to the choke and kill lines on the BOP stack.
-Wells said he hopes the junk shot can be done in 2 weeks.
+The control pod's electronics are being refurbished to send electric signals to the choke and kill lines on the BOP stack.
+Wells said he expects the junk shot can be done within 2 weeks.